-Milestone 2 was completed post end of financial year, in July 2023, upon receipt of final reports for the good laboratory standard (GLP) studies of the preclinical safety and toxicology program for EmtinB.
+Milestone 2 was completed in July 2023, upon receipt of final reports for the good laboratory standard (GLP) studies of the preclinical safety and toxicology program for EmtinB.
 Upon completion, the Company issued shares in payment of the \$200,000 Milestone 2 payment in August 2023.